BarelyMiSSeD/Quake-Live-Rcon/README.md

 Enter the commands on the command entry line and hit enter to send.
 The Up/Down arrows will scroll through the last 10 commands sent so they can be resent without having to type them again.
 This will be different for each server tab.

+The program will connect to up-to 20 servers at the same time.
+I wouldn't connect to that many at once though.
+My machine uses about 12% processor for each active server connection.
+I am going to see if I can get the CPU usage down, hopefully I will be able to, btu I am still pretty new to this programming thing. :-)

+I have plans to add a logging feature for teh servers so you will be able to log info from the servers you would like to.

+I have also had a request to add buttons that you will be able to set rcon commands to so the saved commands will be sent with just a button click.

 I hope this works well for everyone.
 I will post new versions here as I make them.